yvvki/bunup/docs/docs/guide/typescript-declarations.md

 - Exclude patterns starting with `!` to filter out specific files
 - Both for main entries and declaration entries

 ## TypeScript Configuration

-You can specify a custom tsconfig file to use for TypeScript declaration generation.
-This is mainly used for path resolution during declaration generation.
+You can specify a custom tsconfig file for declaration generation.
+This mainly affects how TypeScript resolves import paths during the declaration generation process.

 See [Custom Tsconfig Path](/docs/guide/options#custom-tsconfig-path) for details.